rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 An example log file obtained by running the above `pipetask run` command with `-C` is provided in the `logs` subdirectory, named `logs/makeWarpAssembleCoadd-configfile-logfile.log`.

+The `pipetask run` command from this optional exercise solution takes ~30-35 minutes to run.

 ## Fourth command line optional exercise

 **Problem statement**: *Run the ``pipetask qgraph`` command from section 3.1, but with the final line ``--show graph`` removed.
 This still takes roughly 15 minutes, but prints out a much more concise summary listing only the total number of quanta to be executed, which should be 7.*